-Date: _____________________________
+Date: ……………………………………………….............

-Each of the Bidders granted with this Power of Attorney, in the name and on behalf of the Company, to do any of the following in relation to the Auction, acting alone:
+Each of the Bidders granted with this Power of Attorney, in the name and on behalf of the Company, is allowed to do any of the following, solely in relation to the Auction, acting alone:

-Submit Bids and make and receive communications in relation to Bids of [Company] during the Auction;
+submit Bids and make and receive communications in relation to Bids of the Company during the Auction;

-Take any actions and do all things necessary or useful to fulfill obligations of [Company] arising from the Auction or otherwise required or appropriate under the Auction Rules for the Auction.
+take any actions and do all things necessary or useful to fulfill obligations of the Company arising from the Auction or otherwise required or appropriate under the Auction Rules for the Auction.

+Each Bidder has no power to delegate under this Power of Attorney.
+In respect of each Bidder, this Power of Attorney shall remain in effect until the earlier of the date on which this Power of Attorney is revoked by written notice from the Company to Fluxys LNG NV/SA or the termination of the employment of the Bidder.

-The undersigned Terminal User representative is duly authorized as director(s) or [other title] of the represented Company to execute in its name and on its behalf this power of attorney, and due evidence of such authority is attached hereto.
-The undersigned Terminal User representative warrants that this power of attorney complies with all formal and substantive requirements applicable under the law of the jurisdiction of incorporation of the represented Company, including without limitation witnessing, legalization and authentication requirements.
+The undersigned Terminal User representative is duly authorized as director(s) or ………………………………………………………… [other title] of the represented Company to execute in its name and on its behalf this Power of Attorney, and due evidence of such authority is attached hereto.
+The undersigned Terminal User representative warrants that this Power of Attorney complies with all formal and substantive requirements applicable under the law of the jurisdiction of incorporation of the represented Company, including without limitation witnessing, legalization and authentication requirements.

-Place, date: ______________________________
+Place, date: ………………………………………